 The ascension of Bagan’s temples have been, in recent times, made largely prohibited (as of December 2017 – more info in Chapter 7 of this article).
-However, the Bulethi pagoda can indeed be officially climbed, so it’s not surprising that a lot of people gather here at sunrise.
+During our visit, the Bulethi pagoda was allowed to climb, so it’s not surprising that a lot of people gathered here at sunrise.
 There was a total of about 100 people during our visit, who flocked together, including us, on the pagoda for sunrise.
 It sounds like a lot but luckily people were rather well spaced out and even those who arrived later could still find a nice spot.

 For this sunrise, we used the free shuttle from our hotel so we were there just after 5am and had to wait almost an hour in the cold for the sunrise itself.
 However, during that time of year, it would’ve also been absolutely fine to have come a little later.

 Unnamed Pagoda for sunrise